Islamicate-DH/islamicate-dh.github.io/IW2Course_2016.md

 * Task assigned to you by your research group in previous collaboratory:

-*Maryam:* investigating correlation with antconc.
+*Maryam:* investigating correlation with antconc and overview of authors' time and space coordinates.
-*Jonathon:* run first round of topic modeling.
+*Jonathon:* run first round of topic modeling and figure out how much computing power different things need.
 *Thom:* run most frequent word frequencies.
-*Franziska:* background research, overview.
+*Franziska:* background research, overview; talk to Prof. Ebert regarding current discussions in the field.
 *John:* literature review and Linux set-up/Months.
 *Aysha:* find archive links for each newspaper.
 *Jacob:* search Middle Eastern Studies databases for literature review on Arab Spring.